Yoga Studio Etiquette

 This is the place to make mistakes and to be adjusted if necessary.
 So you see, this is a safe place.

-For those who have been benefiting from the home videos and apps, that’s really wonderful.
+For those who have been benefiting from the home videos and Yoga Studio app, that’s great!
 Maybe now it’s time to change it up a bit and when you do self-practice in between, I just know you will deepen your practice.

 First time at a studio and don’t know what to do?
 No problem!